melihs/music-app-api/readme.md

 - php artisan db:seed

 ### Tests
-for tests, you should write command the following in project directory.
+For tests, you should write command the following in project directory.
 I hopefully, all tests will be pass successfuly :)
 ./vendor/bin/phpunit